A Palermo itinerary: what to see in the city in 2 days

 Opened in May 1897, Teatro Massimo is one of the largest in Europe.
 The opera house was dedicated to King Victor Emanuel II and hosts performances ranging from ballet to classical music.

-The Olivella – what to see in Palermo
+2. The Olivella — Palermo things to do

 Opposite the theater is the historical district of the Olivella.
 This charming quarter of Palermo comes to life in the evening, and is packed with small restaurants and artisan shops.